 What do I need to do to opt into Flex @ Pitt?

-You can simply choose when and if you take advantage of in-person classroom experiences based upon your personal circumstances (this applies to students, TAs, UTAs, and instructors).
+You can simply choose when and if you take advantage of in-person classroom experiences based upon the campus’s operational posture and your personal circumstances (this applies to students, TAs, UTAs, and instructors).

 Will all classes offer an in-person option?

 The vast majority of our classes will have in-person opportunities when possible.
 However, some recitations and large enrollment classes are fully remote.

 Do I need to be on-campus to take classes this spring?

 Flex @ Pitt will remain in place for the duration of the pandemic, so all courses will be possible to participate in via remote engagement, and do not require physical presence on campus.